micro-os-plus/eclipse-demo-projects/README.md

 4 LEDS blinky project using the STM32F4DISCOVERY board (Cortex-M4, 1MB flash, 128KB RAM) and µOS++.

-All code supplied by xPacks.
+All dependencies supplied by xPacks.

 ### f746gdiscovery-blinky-micro-os-plus

 1 LED blinky project using the 32F746GDISCOVERY board (Cortex-M7, 1MB flash, 340KB RAM) and µOS++.

-All code supplied by xPacks.
+All dependencies supplied by xPacks.

 ### f0discovery-blinky-micro-os-plus

 2 LEDS blinky project using the STM32F0DISCOVERY board (Cortex-M0, 64KB flash, 8 KB RAM).

-Code supplied by xPacks and CubeMX.
+Dependencies supplied by xPacks and CubeMX.

 ## Prerequisites